Tate Kobang: Tate Ko

 On November 27, 2017, Kobang released his highly anticipated mixtape Tate Ko.
 The 15-track project was led by his hit single "North North" and included features from Swizz Beatz, Chaz French, Deetranada, Young Money Yawn and West Side Goldie.
 Production came from Swizz, YG!
 Beats, Millz Douglas, Reazy Renegade, Honorable C.N.O.T.E. and Kobang himself.

 28

-On April 28, 2018 Kobang Released Mixtape which showcased his Production team he formed to create his bouncy Sound Featuring YG!Beats, Millz Douglas and Genirobeatz.
-The mixtape features 7 tracks of all club bangers and features 1 Feat from Band Boy Skooda.
-This mixtape also is a celebration of him and his producer birthday YG!beats which is the meaning behind 28.
+On April 28, 2018, Kobang released the 28 mixtape, which showcased his production team including YG!Beats, Millz Douglas and Genirobeatz.
+The mixtape features a collaboration with Band Boy Skooda.
+The mixtape's title is a reference to his and producer YG!Beats' birthday.